tsgates/arch-wiki-markdown/wiki/Pdnsd.md

     pdnsd the addresses of DNS servers to use.
 Multiple addresses should be separated by a single comma, with optional whitespace before or after the comma.
-You can just copy the addresses from etc/resolv.conf. file
+You can just copy the addresses from /etc/resolv.conf. file
     The file option can be used instead of ip to specify a set of DNS server IPs.
 Its value is the path to a file with servers listed in resolv.conf format.
-The default dial-up configuration uses it because the PPP client writes etc/ppp/resolv.conf with the addresses it gets from the PPP server.
+The default dial-up configuration uses it because the PPP client writes /etc/ppp/resolv.conf with the addresses it gets from the PPP server.
 You should not need to change it unless you want to use a different DNS server than your ISP gives you by default.

 The rest of the server section will work without any more changes.
 For details on all the available options, see the pdnsd manual.

+DNS servers with DHCP connections

+When netctl is installed, pdnsd can be notified of the ip addresses of the name servers by resolvconf (see resolvconf(8) man page) and the notifications become dynamic when you use Automatic switching of profiles.

+To configure this feature, remove the broadband server section and update the dial-up server section with the following changes:

+       label = resolvconf;
+       file = /etc/pdnsd-resolv.conf;

+Edit /etc/resolvconf.conf to configure resolvconf with pdnsd as one of its subscribers:

+       name_servers=127.0.0.1
+       pdnsd_resolv=/etc/pdnsd-resolv.conf

+And run resolvconf -u to update /etc/pdnsd-resolv.conf with the addresses of the name servers (ignore the error message saying that the pdnsd socket cannot be accessed).
+This updating is only needed once before starting manually pdnsd.

 > OpenDNS